 SkillSelect means that you will have to write an expression of intent about why you want to work in Australia and lodge it with the immigration office…unless you are applying for an employer-sponsored visa.
 This means that SkillSelect will not adversely affect 457 applicants like it will those that are applying for general skilled migration.
 Instead, it means that you can write an expression of interest and leave it in the system for up to two years — and employers can find you and start the hiring process from their end!
 While this doesn’t guarantee you an offer, it certainly helps to get your name out there as much as possible!

 If you stay on this visa for 2 years (either with the same employer or in the same occupation) and your employer is willing, you are allowed to apply for sponsored permanent residency, which will make all this bureaucratic pain worth it!

 Even with all that, this is not an absolutely comprehensive guide to the sponsored working visa, but hopefully I have clarified some things that may have otherwise been as clear as mud.
-If you need more information, please don’t hesitate to check out the official immigration 457 visa page, immigration booklet 9, details on the labour agreement visa (which I haven’t covered here), or contact me with any queries you may have.
+If you need more information, please don’t hesitate to check out the official immigration 457 visa page, immigration booklet 9 and details on the labour agreement visa (which I haven’t covered here).

 UPDATE (26 April, 2016): After 3.5 years of answering questions regarding issues around applications for 457 visas, I have closed comments on all of my 457 posts.
 I feel like my initial post plus my 200+ responses to questions on my Now That You Have Your Australian 457 Visa post are as much as I can offer on this subject, particularly as I last went through the 457 process in 2010.